thacherT1D/webdevstuff/Programming_with_Javascript/Scopes,_Hoisting,_High_Order_Functions_+_Timers.desc.md

 returnAFunction()();
 ```

+#### Exercise
+What examples have you come across that that take a function as an argument.

 ### 5: Closures

 Closures are a feature of high order functions.
 To understand closures, lets revisit our previous example of a high order function, but make one modification: